NetworkedPlanet/website/_posts/2016-02-29-linked-data-101-querying.md

 WHERE
 { <http://data.contoso.com/environment/allotments/358> ?p ?o }</pre>

-This is similar to saying "Get me all the predicates and objects that have this identifier as their subject.
+This is similar to saying "Get me all the predicates and objects that have this identifier as their subject."

 ![SPARQL Get triples for a particular resource]({{page.imgdir}}pol-filter-id.png){: width="750px" .img-medium .img-responsive .center-block .bordered-image}